 Programmes and duration

-The training year 2016 accounts for 327 government-recognised training occupations under the Vocational Training Act (BBiG) or the Trade and Crafts Code (HwO).
-The number differs slightly each year due to the modernisation or creation of training occupations.
-A general trend over the last years points to a decrease in numbers of training occupations.
-This can be partially explained by the trend to integrate related training occupations into single ones with different features.
-New training occupations are also being developed to cover emerging needs on the labour market.
+The training year 2019 accounts for 326 government-recognised training occupations under the Vocational Training Act (BBiG) or the Trade and Crafts Code (HwO).
+The number differs slightly each year due to the modernisation or creation of training occupations: Since 2009 132 training occupations have been newly created or modernised.
+A general trend over the last years points to a decrease in numbers of training occupations: standards are being merged and optional qualifications introduced to cover emerging needs on the labour market and adapt to digitalisation in the world of work.
 Most of the programmes for training occupations last three years, some few have a duration of two years or three and a half years.
 The occupations of three years and more are mapped in the German and European Qualification Frameworks at level 4, the two-year occupations at level 3.
 Almost all of the two-year training occupations offer a clear progression route to a determined training occupation with a longer duration.

 Training is carried out at different venues which usually include the in-company training, the school-based teaching and in some cases the inter-company training centres or similar venues.
 The apprentices spend three to four days a week in the company.
 It is also possible to alternate blocks of several weeks duration.
 The coordination of the relevant training and teaching activities is ensured on the basis of the training regulations and is described under Training and Teaching.